julianandrews/sgf-render/README.md

 ## Installation

 Check the [releases](https://github.com/julianandrews/sgf-render/releases) page on GitHub for pre-built binaries.

-If you have `cargo` installed, you can also install the package from crates.io:
+Alternatively, you can also install the package from crates.io:

 ```
 $ cargo install sgf-render
 ```

-## Building
+## Building from Source

-If you have `git` and `cargo` installed you can also build from source:
+Make sure you have `git` and `cargo` installed.
+Then:

 ```
 $ git clone https://julianandrews/sgf-render
 $ cd sgf-render
 $ cargo build --release
-$ ./target/release/sgf-render -h
 ```

 ## Usage